Let’s upgrade the way our laws are created

 We are tired of corruption, big money influencing our laws, and stupid political discourse.
 The system is broken.
 It needs a major upgrade.

-We believe that democracy must be honest, efficient, and corruption-free.
+We believe that democracy must be honest, productive, and corruption-free.

 Let’s upgrade the way our laws are created.
 Here’s how: